-Dogs and cats sometimes eat non-food items, which can produce life-threatening blockages in the animal’s intestines.
-A form of this behavior is stool eating (either their own of that of another animal).
-While not necessarily dangerous to the animal, it is often unacceptable to the owner.
+Dogs and cats will sometimes eat or merely suckle on clothing or other objects which may result in a variety of problems for both owners and animals.
+Not only can the owner’s possessions be destroyed or damaged, but objects such as clothing and rocks can produce life-threatening blockages in the animal’s intestines.
+Another form of this behavior – stool eating – while not necessarily dangerous to the animal is often unacceptable to the owner.

 Here are a few tips to help eliminate your pet’s unusual eating habits:

 - Remove items your pet is eating.
 Put anything your pet likes to eat in a closet or other area to limit your pet’s access.

 - Use a deterrent spray on things your pet is eating.
 Deterred sprays can make items much less appealing.